 Safety Dimensions is fortunate to be working with some of the key players in constructing new LNG sites and have worked with leaders first hand to uncover some the endemic issues that face a mature system, that still seems to fail at times.

-The successfully entrenched compliance focus of this industry is well documented, yet the unique approach Safety Dimensions brings to this industry is how to take the fear factor out of behaviour choice by asking deeper questions to uncover what could go wrong and to search for early warning indicators such as cultural clues, rather than high potentials or near misses.
+The successfully entrenched compliance focus of this industry is well documented, yet Safety Dimensions brings unique approach, we can take the fear factor out of behaviour choice by asking deeper questions to uncover what could go wrong and to search for early warning indicators such as cultural clues, rather than high potentials or near misses.

-The leaders at all levels require the next level of understanding in human factors and how to apply this to contractors and all employees; Safety Dimensions is pleased to be at the forefront of this now sought-for understanding of culture and people and why they behave the way they do.
+All leaders require the next level of understanding in human factors and how to apply this to contractors and all employees; Safety Dimensions is pleased to be at the forefront of this now sought-for understanding of culture and people and why they behave the way they do.

 For the past six years, Safety Dimensions has applied its unique approach to the rail industry, where safety is recognised and aligned with WHS standards and our leadership framework.
 This process enables integration into current practices and aligns with best practice of human factors and behavioural safety.